|

 replaced in August 2009 by a new, specially-designed,

-purpose-built 6 berth boat (also called Rachel) which is
+purpose-built 6- berth boat (also called The Rachel)

-ideally suited for a family group with a disabled member
+which is ideally suited for a family group with a

-or a small group from a care in the community
+disabled member or a small group from a care in the

 The fourth boat, The Diana, joined the fleet in 1998.

-This too is a purpose-built, wide-beamed boat which
+This too is a purpose-built, wide-beam boat which

 accommodates up to 10 people and provides the latest